Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Caringbah South has an extremely high national income level according to the latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in this suburb is $61,138, with an average income of $91,055.
-These figures compare to those for Greater Sydney, which are $60,817 and $83,003 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates suggest the median income would be approximately $66,555 and the average income around $99,122 as of September 2025.
-Census data indicates that household, family, and personal incomes in Caringbah South all rank highly nationally, between the 82nd and 94th percentiles.
-Income distribution shows that 33.1% of the population (4,537 individuals) fall within the $4000+ income range, differing from regional patterns where the $1,500 - 2,999 bracket dominates with 30.9%.
-The substantial proportion of high earners (46.2% above $3,000/week) suggests strong economic capacity throughout Caringbah South.
-Housing accounts for 14.9% of income, and residents rank in the 94th percentile for disposable income.
+Caringbah South's median income among taxpayers was $61,138 and average income stood at $91,055 in financial year 2023.
+These figures were higher than Greater Sydney's median of $60,817 and average of $83,003 respectively.
+By September 2025, estimates based on an 8.86% Wage Price Index growth suggest the median income would be approximately $66,555 and average income around $99,122.
+Census data shows household, family, and personal incomes in Caringbah South rank between the 82nd and 94th percentiles nationally.
+Income distribution reveals that 33.1% of the population falls within the $4000+ range, differing from regional patterns where the $1,500 - 2,999 range dominates with 30.9%.
+The high proportion of residents earning above $3,000 per week indicates strong economic capacity in Caringbah South.
+Housing accounts for 14.9% of income, and residents rank within the 94th percentile for disposable income.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income